 I have always wanted to be a lawyer.
 Seriously.
-Growing up, I always had a sense of right and wrong, fairness and justice, and I despised people and institutions that treated others unfairly.
-I also knew that some people needed help in protecting themselves.
-Some people needed someone to speak for them.
-I wanted to be that person.
+Growing up, I always had a sense of right and wrong, fairness and justice.

-I am an experienced trial lawyer, with nearly 15 years of trial and litigation experience through my previous positions as an Assistant Federal Public Defender in Norfolk, VA and as an attorney with Williams & Connolly in Washington, D.C., and with Miller, Alfano & Raspanti, Drinker Biddle & Reath, and Tucker Law Group in Philadelphia, PA.
-Additionally, after law school I clerked for the Honorable James C. Cacheris, U.S District Judge for the Eastern District of Virginia.
+I am an experienced trial lawyer, with nearly 20 years of trial and litigation experience through my previous positions as an Assistant Federal Public Defender in Norfolk, VA and as an attorney with Williams & Connolly in Washington, D.C., and with Miller, Alfano & Raspanti, Drinker Biddle & Reath, and Tucker Law Group in Philadelphia, PA.

 Education and Licenses

 I received a B.S. in Psychology from Longwood College, a M.A. in Experimental Psychology from Western Kentucky University and a J.D. from the University of Virginia.
 I am licensed to practice in Pennsylvania, Virginia and the District of Columbia.

 I make it a point to be an active member of the national, state and local legal communities as a way to give back to the community.